cryborg1211/Manufacturing-Detect/README.md

 The model is evaluated using the **Area Under ROC (AUC)** metric to ensure robust classification performance on the unbalanced dataset.

-## 🤝 Contributing

-Feel free to fork this repository and submit pull requests for improvements or additional features!